Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Not binge on food before surgery.

 On or before the day of surgery, you will need to sign any consent forms, and an anesthesiologist may talk with you.
-You will be told about your anesthetics (medications to block pain), which will keep you asleep through surgery.
+You will be told about medicines to block pain (anesthetics).
+These will keep you asleep through surgery.
 If you have a CPAP or BiPAP machine for sleep apnea, bring it with you to the hospital.

 You may wake up in a recovery room.
 Or you may be in an ICU (intensive care unit).
 One or more IV (intravenous) lines may be in place.
-IV lines deliver fluids and medications.
+IV lines deliver fluids and medicines.
 One IV line may be attached to a PCA (patient-controlled analgesia) pump.
-You can use this pump to give yourself pain medications.
+You can use this pump to give yourself pain medicines.
 Tubes may also be in place to drain or suction body fluids.
 In some cases, a tube may be in your throat overnight to help you breathe.
 You may also have special leg stockings to help improve blood flow.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |